braboj/randomgen/README.md

 After the changes, the unittests showed that the solution is working as expected.
 The server was also tested manually and the results were as expected.

 ### .
+Docstrings

+Now it is time to add docstrings to the classes and methods.
+We will use the Google docstring format.

+### .
 Containerize the solution

-We will create a Dockerfile to containerize the solution.
-We will also create a `docker-compose.yml` file to run the tests in a container.
-The application will consist of a flask server that will implement a simple API to access the solution.
+We will distribute the solution as a container.
+The application will consist of a flask server that will implement a simple API to access the random generator.
 The container will guarantee that the solution will run on any machine that has Docker installed.

+Considerations:

+- No multi-stage build is needed as it is a demo application
+- No Docker compose needed as it is a single container application
+- Choose a base image that is small and secure
+- Use a `.dockerignore` file to exclude unnecessary files
+- Use environment variables to configure the application
+- The application is not exposed to the internet (no need for HTTPS)

 ### .
-Tag the first increment

-Till now, we were in the pre-development phase.
-After the tag, changes will be created only with issues and pull requests.
+Documentation

+We will use MkDocs to build the documentation.
+The documentation will be deployed to GitHub Pages.
+The documentation will contain the following
+sections:

+1. Problem
+2. Solution
+3. Installation
+4. Rest API

 ### .
 Create CI/CD pipeline